fltk/fltk/fluid/README_fd.txt

 The characters ‘{‘ and ‘}’ are also escaped with a '\' unless every opening ‘{‘ in the sequnece is matched with a closing ‘}’.

-Note: line endings are copied verbatim and become significat within a Word.
+Note: line endings are copied verbatim and become significant within a Word.

 Strings